margaretmf/margaretmf.github.io/creativewriting.md

 There are a thousand, infinite, many new days for you and for me to live and love all the world

+There are new friends to meet every day.

 <br>

 ## Day In and Day Out ##